-The stove can be lightened by removing the firebricks and baffle (pg.
-30) - replace before operation.
+The stove can be lightened by removing the firebricks and baffle (pg 30) - replace before operation.

-- Check for damage to the exterior of the stove. - Check the interior of the firebox (replace cracked firebrick and make sure baffle is in place). - The stove must be installed with the legs (see page 10). - Install the pipe heat shield following the directions in Figure 2.
+- Check for damage to the exterior of the stove. - Check the interior of the firebox (replace cracked firebrick and make sure baffle is in place). - The door (shipped separately SKU 96100612 or 96100724) must be installed prior to operation. - The stove must be installed with the legs (see page 10).